Unclegeenoo/Data-Science-Portfolio/Python Projects/README.md

     In this case, it is easier to either increase pause times between actions to multiple minutes or split the requests over multiple days.
 [0:150], [151:300], etc.
   - Some unnecessary data was gathered such as some comments on posts that had the same "span" marker in the given link.
     The logic was that leaving that data instead of trying to code to exclude it would save time.
 Trying to find and write and test the correct code to exempt unnecessary data took more time, because it would be faster to just clean the data after extracting.
   - Some modules were downloaded but not used in the final version.
 I have left them as part of the code for future flexibility and revisions.
+  - User must provide a csv with links in the first column.
+Replace "href_links.csv".

 ## Versions
   - "**scraper_fb_final_github.ipynb**" : This version reveals all links and iterates through them one by one, with the links saved in the script memory.